cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

       traffic.

    -  **Algorithm**.
-Choose the load balancing algorithm you want CloudStack to use.
-CloudStack supports the following well-known
+Choose the load balancing algorithm you want OOTC to use.
+OOTC supports the following well-known
       algorithms:

       -  Round-robin